DevAhamed/MultiViewAdapter/README.md

 ## Why this library?

 Most of the android apps out there uses recyclerview to display content.
 As with any other system-level api, recyclerview api is also designed in a generic way.
 So it needs lot of boilerplate code to be written for displaying a simple list.
+And it doubles, if you need to display multiple view types.

-If the app contains multiple view types in the same list, the boilerplate code doubles.
-MultiViewAdapter library helps you in removing this boilerplate code while allowing you to truly re-use the viewholder code across multiple adapters.
+MultiViewAdapter library helps you in removing this boilerplate code while allowing you to truly re-use the viewholder code across various adapters.

 There are many other libraries, which provides the same feature.
 But they do enforce the either or all of the following constraints :